PauseAI/pauseai-website/src/posts/risks.md

 But as the capabilities of these AI systems improve, there will be more and more pressure to give the machines the power to decide.
 When we delegate control of weapons to AI, errors and bugs could have horrible consequences.
 The speed at which AI can process information and make decisions may cause conflicts to escalate in minutes.
+A [recent paper](https://arxiv.org/pdf/2401.03408.pdf) concludes that "models tend to develop arms-race dynamics, leading to greater conflict, and in rare cases, even to the deployment of nuclear weapons".

 Read more at [stopkillerrobots.org](https://www.stopkillerrobots.org/military-and-killer-robots/)